What to expect in the ceremony

 - Graduands need to be seated in the hall 40 minutes prior to the ceremony start time.
 This is because University marshals will undertake student registration from their seats.
-Each ceremony lasts between an hour to an hour and a half.
+Ceremonies last between 45-90 minutes.

 - Graduands sit in the two front blocks, seat numbers are on all tickets.

-- Guests have seats in the remainder of the hall, all seat numbers are included on guest tickets.
+- Guests have seats in the remainder of the hall.

-- University staff stewards will be in the hall to assist graduands and guests to their seats.
+- University staff stewards will be in the hall to assist graduands to their seats.